 It’s said that choco banana started with frozen bananas.
 Don Phillips in California made the first frozen banana stand long ago.
 Then, another person named Bob Teller helped to expand the business to many locations in the US.
 People loved frozen bananas so much that someone had a fun idea: dip them in chocolate.
 It became a big hit and the yummy choco banana we enjoy today.

-In the case of Japan, chocolate became popular since its introduction in the 1870s.
+In Japan, chocolate became popular after its introduction in the 1870s.
 Additionally, imported bananas from tropical regions became a favorite fruit.
-This might be how choco bananas were welcomed and loved by the Japanese.
+This might explain how chocolate bananas were welcomed and loved by the Japanese.

 Many Japanese people claim that the best way to enjoy takoyaki is at summer festivals.
 Despite being a traditional specialty of Osaka, takoyaki has garnered widespread popularity throughout Japan due to its irresistible taste and distinctive shape.